sandyschumann/sandyschumann.github.io/README.md

-I am a Lecturer at the [UCL Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute) and study risk factors of radicalisation, extreme political attitudes, as well as hate crime prevention in increasingly diverse and digital societies.
-I am keen to translate academic research into policy and practice; I am looking forward to connect with policymakers and practitioners working in the field of CVE and hate crime prevention.
+I am a Lecturer at the [UCL Department of Security and Crime Science](http://www.ucl.ac.uk/jill-dando-institute) and study risk factors of radicalisation, extreme political attitudes, as well as hate crime prevention.
+I am keen to translate academic research into policy and practice; I am looking forward to connect with policymakers and practitioners in the field of CVE and hate crime prevention.

+### News April 2020

 ### News March 2020
+* The [Open Access Letter to Criminologists](https://criminologyopen.pubpub.org/pub/letter) was published to encourage more criminologists to publish in open access formats.
+I am happy to support Criminology Open as a member of the advisory board.
 * On 7.3.
 I spoke at Waltenstow Forest Citizens Assemply about the role of bystanders in preventing hate crime.
 * We published a new [pre-print](https://osf.io/c4esm/) reporting a study that examined why (or why not) victims of sexual and gender-based violence decide to diclose their experience on Twitter.